bfpepper/interdisciplinary-planning/end-of-mod-planning/appreciative_inquiry.markdown

 * **Participant (all):** Listens actively, is respectful and engaged, takes responsibility for all members having a chance to share their perspectives and learn from others.

 As a group, discuss the questions “what might be” and “what should be."
 Write down the list of ideas that your group thinks "should be."
+Choose the top two ideas and write them on post-it notes.

 ## Report Out and Voting (5 min)
-Send a representative from your group to the front of the room.
-Each group representative will report out their group's top two ideas.
+Send a representative from your group to the front of the room with your post-it note with your group's top two ideas.
 The facilitator will select the top 5-6 topics.
 Students will split into groups based on the topics they're interested in and will develop a plan of action for developing around that strength next module.

 ## Planning (20 min)
 Once you're in your new groups, discuss what it would take and look like to launch this idea?
 Assign the following roles to people in your group.